awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadbasestep1.md

 ## Create a Security Group for EC2 Instances<a name="createsecuritygroup"></a>

-By default, Microsoft AD creates a security group to manage traffic between its domain controllers\.
+By default, AWS Managed Microsoft AD creates a security group to manage traffic between its domain controllers\.
 In this procedure, you create a security group that manages traffic within your VPC for your EC2 instances\.
 You also add a rule that allows RDP \(3389\) inbound from anywhere and for all traffic types inbound from the local VPC\.
 For more information, see [Amazon EC2 Security Groups for Windows Instances](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-network-security.html)\.

 **To create a security group for EC2 instances**